manindra-s/showflix/README.md

 3 different pages/views - Home, Details and PageNotFound are implemented which further have multiple reusable components placed in them.
 Except Search component, all other components in Components folder are dumb components, used only for UI render.
 Logic is completely written in Home and Details files.

+# Data

+In case TV Maze API main url "http://api.tvmaze.com/shows" does not work, the home page loads with data from showData.js present in the src folder.

 # Project Dependencies and Plugins

     Vue JS (Vue cli and Vue 2) -- Framework